 A recorded macro has no name.
 It’s just an anonymous sequence of

-commands in the current macro buffer, and it will go away when you
+commands associated with your current document.
+It will go away when you

 recorded macro for future use, you can give it a name and save it with